The Rate of Return on Everything, 1870 – 2015

-Conditionally Accepted at the Quarterly Journal of Economics
+Forthcoming at the Quarterly Journal of Economics

 What is the aggregate real rate of return in the economy?
 Is it higher than the growth rate of the economy and, if so, by how much?
 Is there a tendency for returns to fall in the long-run?
 Which particular assets have the highest long-run returns?
 We answer these questions on the basis of a new and comprehensive dataset for all major asset classes, including housing.
 The annual data on total returns for equity, housing, bonds, and bills cover 16 advanced economies from 1870 to 2015, and our new evidence reveals many new findings and puzzles.